JulienRobberechts/nodejs-test-double-guide/readme-dev.md

 - change voc on the diagrams: on the dependency, it's not method under test but: 'dependency method'
 - Create a matrix comparison spy stub fake mock
 - Remove tools only for api stub
+-
+- Mocking everywhere or just my code
+  - some of your own dependencies
+  - some system dependencies

 ## Additional content

 - Can the dependency be destructured in the module under test?
 (Todo)

   1. Yes
-  1. No, silently fail
+  2. No, silently fail
-  1. No, error
+  3. No, error

 - Can the import of the module under test be destrustured in the test code?
 (Todo)